Rusty Hilger

 Russell Todd Hilger (May 9, 1962 – December 24, 2019) was an American professional football player who was a quarterback in the National Football League (NFL).
-He played eight seasons for the Los Angeles Raiders, Detroit Lions, Indianapolis Colts and Seattle Seahawks.
+He played college football for the Oklahoma State Cowboys and was selected in the sixth round of the 1985 NFL draft.
+Hilger played for the Los Angeles Raiders, Detroit Lions, Indianapolis Colts, and Seattle Seahawks for eight seasons.

 Oklahoma State University

-Hilger played college football at Oklahoma State University, and is regarded as one of the most accomplished quarterbacks in Oklahoma State history.
-As a Sophomore in 1981, Hilger guided the Cowboys to its first post-season bowl since 1976 against Texas A&M in the Independence bowl.
-In 1982, Hilger suffered a shoulder injury prior to the start of season earning him a redshirt as the Cowboys fell to a 4-5-2 record.
-Returning to the starting lineup in 1983, the Cowboys finished 8-4 and Hilger was recognized as the Most Valuable Player in the 1983 Bluebonnet Bowl.
+Hilger played college football at Oklahoma State University and is regarded as one of the most accomplished quarterbacks in Oklahoma State history.
+As a sophomore in 1981, Hilger guided the Cowboys to their first post-season bowl since 1976 against Texas A&M in the Independence Bowl.
+In 1982, Hilger suffered a shoulder injury before the start of the season, earning him a redshirt as the Cowboys fell to a 4–5–2 record.
+Returning to the starting lineup in 1983, the Cowboys finished 8–4, and Hilger was recognized as the Most Valuable Player in the 1983 Bluebonnet Bowl.
 In 1984, Hilger and the OSU Cowboys would change the course of Oklahoma State football.
-The Cowboys opened the season with a 45-3 victory over top ranked Arizona State University, earning Hilger Big-8 "Player of the Week" honors.
-The Cowboys only losses came on the road against #1 ranked Nebraska and #2 ranked Oklahoma to finish with a 10-2 record, the best finish and highest ranking (#6) in school history.
-The Cowboys final come-from-behind touchdown drive in the Gator Bowl against the University of South Carolina remains as one of the most memorable moments in Cowboy football history.
+The Cowboys opened the season with a 45–3 victory over top-ranked Arizona State University, earning Hilger Big-8 "Player of the Week" honors.
+The Cowboys only losses came on the road against #1 ranked Nebraska and #2 ranked Oklahoma to finish with a 10–2 record, the best finish and highest ranking (#6) in school history.
+The Cowboy's final come-from-behind touchdown drive in the Gator Bowl against the University of South Carolina remains one of the most memorable moments in Cowboy football history.

 East–West Shrine Game

 Hilger was selected to play in the 60th East–West Shrine Game at Stanford Stadium in Palo Alto, California in January 1985.
 Hilger and University of Nevada, Las Vegas quarterback Randall Cunningham were teamed with (1984 National Champion) head coach LaVell Edwards of Brigham Young University.
-For the first time, Hilger's skills were on display in a pro-style offense and under the watchful eyes of NFL owners, coaches, and scouts.
+Hilger's skills were displayed in a pro-style offense and under the watchful eyes of NFL owners, coaches, and scouts for the first time.